-Students cannot receive two scholarships from the college with the exception of the Craig Rutman Scholarship, the Legacy Grant, Campus Grants or the John Milavec Award.
+Students cannot receive two scholarships from the college with the exception of the Legacy Grant or Campus Grants.
 If a student is receiving both a scholarship and a grant, the second award cannot exceed $1,000 per semester.
 If a credit is created after direct costs are taken into account because of an increase in other aid, the college may adjust your need-based college funded awards accordingly, enabling more students to get the extra help they may need from the limited college funds available.
 The adjustment must be approved by the appropriate college administrator.

 International students receiving an INTS Scholarship who attend part-time in their third consecutive semester may receive a pro-rated scholarship.
 Upon returning to full-time status on campus, the full scholarship will be awarded if GPA eligibility has been maintained.

 Scholarship students who go from full-time to part-time will receive a pro-rated scholarship for the part-time semester, but will not be eligible for the scholarship the next semester.
 Exceptions will be made for Nursing students who may not be able to attend full-time (12 credits) per semester because of prerequisite requirements and the very limited choice of open electives in their program.
 These scholarships will be prorated accordingly until the completion of their degree.

 Loss of Scholarship or Grant: